KDE/documentation-docs-kdenlive-org/get_involved/rst_template.rst

 * 1 empty line between title or text paragraph
 * 2 empty lines after a :ref: or before a reference

-After a command with .. next line must have 3 spaces that the below line is part of the command.
-The number of spaces must be always the same.
+After a command with .. next line must be indented by 3 blank spaces to make the below line is part of the command.
+The number of indent spaces must be always the same.

 .. figure:: /images/getting_started/kdenlive_add_last_clip.webp
    :align: left